NexusSocial/skilltree/README.md

 - 📋 Comparison of different bevy networking libraries for shared state
 - 📋 Create a VOIP API, abstract it over transport, and compare latency of different web-compatible transports (probably WebRTC, WebTransport, WebSocket)
-- 📋 Auto atlasing, shader registry, and shader merging across all avatars in the world
+- 📋 Explore auto atlasing, shader merging, shader registry (is it possible?)